-A passive design, solar panels and a water tank creates an eco-friendly house which is comfortable all year-round.
-And all those solar panels actually generates income for this family...
+A passive design, solar panels and a water tank create an eco-friendly house which is comfortable all year-round.
+And all those solar panels actually generate income for this family...

 The clients were downsizing from a large home in Glen Iris and were keen to create a home which was low maintenance with an opportunity to pursue their hobbies - art, literature, woodworking and cooking.

 Maxa Design and the owners refined the brief to balance the site area against the desire for passive solar design and the budget.
 Glazing is carefully considered to ensure it helps to warm the home in winter, while staying shaded in summer.
 A high-efficiency gas boiler is used for hydronic heating in winter.
 Thermal mass from the polished concrete floors helps to moderate the home's temperature year-round.